 University of Minnesota units are responsible for creating standards-compliant websites and applications.

 Accessibility means making your project usable by people of all abilities.
 Usability means making it easy for your audience to accomplish their goals.
 Accessible best practices improve the experience for everyone.
-Visit the Accessible U website for more information about digital accessibility.
+Visit the Accessible U website for more information about digital accessibility and explore Usability Services that will help inform how your website is used.

 Browser and Device Testing